 Optional student health and accident insurance is available to all full-time students paying full fees.
 It may regularly be purchased only at the beginning of the fall semester, except in the case of new and transfer students.
-Contact the student affairs office for details on coverage and fees.
+Contact the Center for International Studies for details on coverage and fees.
 International students are required to have adequate health insurance coverage.
-If proof of such coverage cannot be provided, students will automatically be charged for the University-approved plan for \$1,144 for fall semester and \$1,585 for spring/summer semester.

-OTHER FEES1
+OTHER FEES

-Matriculati ion fee 2 \$75
+Matriculati on fee \$75

-Technology y fee\$9 per credit hour (part-time) \$140 per semester (full-time)
+Technology r fee\$9 per credit h \$140 per seme our (part-time) ester (full-time)

-Health fee\$6.50 per credit hour (part-time) \$65 per semester (full-time)
+Health fee \$6.50 per credit ho \$65 per seme our (part-time) ester (full-time)

-Replaceme ent of diploma as originally issued\$25
+Replaceme nt of diploma as originally issued \$25

-Transcript f fee (each copy)\$8
+Transcript 1 ee (each copy) \$12

-Reinstatement \$75
+Reinstaten nent \$75

-Replaceme ent fee for student ID \$25
+Replaceme nt fee for student ID \$25

 Security: Students are charged a security fee each semester as follows.
-Students must display a USC Upstate parking sticker on each vehicle, and comply with regulations as set forth on page 45.
+Students must display a USC Upstate parking sticker on each vehicle, and comply with university regulations. ,

-semester
+Single semester \$35

+Summ er term \$20

-ESTIMATED EXPENSES FOR ONE ACADEMIC YEAR (2017-2018)1
+ACADEMIC YEAR (2019-2020)1